Most Influential Paper Award for Software Product LinesThe Software Product Line (SPL) Conference has established a Most Influential Paper (MIP)

 Current Nominations.
 Set of nominations received to date is here.

 Nominations are now being received.
 Nominations should be sent to SPLCMIP@cs.utexas.edu, which is a mailing alias to all committee members.
-Nominations are active for up to 4 years upon receipt and would need to be

 All participants, endorses and the Award Committee, will observe ACM's Guidelines on Conflict of Interest.